tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### colorField
-The data field containing the point color.** Applicable for bar, column, bubble, donut, pie, candlestick and ohlc series. **
+The data item field which contains the series color.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`